BestTimesToVisit.com Logo

 Exploring Bergen's Hanseatic Wharf (Bryggen)

-Wander through the colorful, wooden buildings of Bryggen, a UNESCO World Heritage site that whispers tales of Norway's rich trading past.
-Duck into the narrow alleyways to discover artisan shops and cozy cafes, and visit the Hanseatic Museum to understand the lives of the merchants who once dominated trade here.
+Wander through the colorful, historic wooden buildings of Bryggen, a UNESCO World Heritage site that once housed the powerful Hanseatic League merchants.
+Duck into the narrow alleyways to discover artisan workshops and charming cafes, imagining the bustling trade that defined this waterfront centuries ago.

 See all 7 things to do →